FeiyouG/commander.nvim/README.md

 command_center.add({
   {
-    description = "Search inside current buffer",
+    desc = "Search inside current buffer",
     cmd = "<CMD>Telescope current_buffer_fuzzy_find<CR>",
-    keybindings = { "n", "<leader>fl", noremap },
+    keys = { "n", "<leader>fl", noremap },
   },  {
-    -- If no descirption is specified, command is used to replace descirption by default -- You can change this behavior in settigns cmd = "<CMD>Telescope find_files<CR>",
+    -- If no descirption is specified, command is used to replace descirption by default -- You can change this behavior in setup() cmd = "<CMD>Telescope find_files<CR>",
-    keybindings = { "n", "<leader>ff", noremap },
+    keys = { "n", "<leader>ff", noremap },
   }, {
-    -- If no keybindings specified, no keybindings will be displayed or registered description = "Find hidden files",
+    -- If no keys are specified, no keybindings will be displayed nor registered desc = "Find hidden files",
     cmd = "<CMD>Telescope find_files hidden=true<CR>",
   }, {
-    -- You can specify multiple keybindings for the same command ... description = "Show document symbols",
+    -- You can specify multiple keys for the same command ... desc = "Show document symbols",
     cmd = "<CMD>Telescope lsp_document_symbols<CR>",
-    keybindings = {
+    keys = {
       {"n", "<leader>ss", noremap},
       {"n", "<leader>ssd", noremap},
     },
   }, {
     -- ... and for different modes
-    description = "Show function signaure (hover)",
+    desc = "Show function signaure (hover)",
     cmd = "<CMD>lua vim.lsp.buf.hover()<CR>",
-    keybindings = {
+    keys = {
       {"n", "K", silent_noremap },
       {"i", "<C-k>", silent_noremap },
     }
   }, {
-    -- You can pass in a key sequence as if they were typed in neovim description = "My favorite key sequence",
+    -- You can pass in a key sequence as if they were typed in neovim desc = "My favorite key sequence",
-    cmd = "A  -- Add a comment at the end of a line", keybindings = {"n", "<leader>Ac", noremap}
+    cmd = "A  -- Add a comment at the end of a line", keys = {"n", "<leader>Ac", noremap}
   }, {
-    -- You can also pass in a lua functions as command -- NOTE: binding lua funciton with key only works with neovim 0.7 description = "Run lua function",
+    -- You can also pass in a lua functions as cmd
+    -- NOTE: binding lua funciton with key requires at least nvim 0.7 desc = "Run lua function",
-    cmd = function() print("ANONYMOUS LUA FUNCTION") end, keybindings = {"n", "<leader>alf", noremap},
+    cmd = function() print("ANONYMOUS LUA FUNCTION") end, keys = {"n", "<leader>alf", noremap},
   }, {
-    -- If no command is specified, then this entry is ignored description = "lsp run linter",
+    -- If no command is specified, then this entry will be ignored desc = "lsp run linter",
-    keybindings = {"n", "<leader>sf", noremap},
+    keys = {"n", "<leader>sf", noremap},
   }
 })
 ```